-Foster shall mean the providing of care or rehabilitation for dogs or cats through an affiliation with an Rescuer Organization
+Foster shall mean the providing of care or rehabilitation for dogs or cats through an affiliation with a Rescuer Organization.

 Fowl shall mean any bird which has been domesticated and is commonly raised for food or egg production, including but not limited to chickens, ducks, geese, turkey, peafowl, pheasant, partridge, quail and grouse.